exercism/php/exercises/concept/sweethearts/.docs/hints.md

 ## 4. Put the initials inside of the heart

-- There is a special syntax for [expading variables][string-variables] inside of a string.
+- There is a special syntax for [expanding variables][string-variables] inside of a string.
 - There is a special syntax for writing [multiline strings][heredoc-syntax] without needing to escape newlines.

 [string-type-documentation]: https://www.php.net/manual/en/language.types.string.php